awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.md

 ## Enabling query plan management for Aurora PostgreSQL<a name="AuroraPostgreSQL.Optimize.Enable"></a>

-Query plan management is available with Amazon Aurora PostgreSQL version 2\.1\.0 \(compatible with PostgreSQL 10\.5\) and greater versions\.
+Query plan management is available with Aurora PostgreSQL 12\.4, Aurora PostgreSQL 11\.6, Aurora PostgreSQL 10\.5, Aurora PostgreSQL 9\.6\.11 and later releases of these versions of Aurora with PostgreSQL compatibility\.

 **To enable query plan management**